 A carbonara is an Italian pasta dish that originates from Rome.
-It is traditionally made with eggs, a hard italian cheese such as pecorino or parmesan, or a combination of both.
-These ingredients make up the sauce, which is then mixed with ham or bacon.
+Traditionally, it is made with eggs, a hard italian cheese such as pecorino or parmesan, or a combination of both.
+These ingredients make up the sauce, which you then mix with ham or bacon.
 The word Carbonara might come from the Italian word for 'charcoal burner', which is carbonaro.
 Some believe the dish was first made as a hearty meal for Italian charcoal workers.

 Are the eggs raw in a Spaghetti Carbonara?

-The egg mixture is added raw to the pasta and the heat of the pasta will cook the eggs.
+The egg mixture is added raw to the pasta and the heat of the pasta cooks the eggs.
 The first time you cook this recipe, it may seem strange, but trust me, this is how the Italians have been making it for centuries.
-You will know when the eggs are cooked because you will see the texture change to something that looks like scambled egg.
+You will know when the eggs are cooked because you will see the texture change to something that looks like scambled egg, but more runny.

 Spaghetti Carbonara is a great dish for using up any leftover gammon or ham you might have from a Roast Gammon.
 I've suggested using broccoli to go with the spaghetti, but use anything green and in season.
 If you can, try to buy your vegetables loose and from a local source.
 All the ingredients are available as organic.
 I appreciate it may not be possible to buy everything organic, but you might be able to buy one.
 Black peppercorns are available as Fairtrade and will last you ages.
 Buying Fairtrade can make a massive difference to some of the world's poorest farmers